 Handling the administration of a trust entails complicated and often deadline-driven legal and financial issues.
-The appointed trustee is a legal fiduciary and is duty bound to properly administer the trust pursuant to the trust’s terms and California state law.
-Our law firm has developed a proprietary system for efficiently handling all aspects of a trust administration which our clients have found extremely beneficial.
-Please give us a call so we can help you.
+The appointed trustee is a fiduciary and is duty bound to properly administer the trust pursuant to the trust’s terms and California state law.
+Failure to do so risks personal liability.
+Our law firm has developed a proprietary system for efficiently handling all aspects of a trust administration, which our clients have found extremely beneficial.
+We understand what you are going through during this difficult time and are here to make the process as easy and stress-free as possible.